Outlast (TV series): Critical reception

 The Guardians Lucy Mangan found the first season "completely addictive, ridiculous and great".
 The Ages Karl Quinn also noted the addictive nature of the series, but bemoaned the lack of clear rules in the competition, which in turn enabled players to cheat and potentially endanger other players.
 Andy Dehnart of Reality Blurred says "With no rules Netflix's Outlast spawns brilliant, odious, predictable play... (it's) an average survival show that has shocking but predictable behavior to get its $1 million prize."

+Spinoffs

+Outlast: The Jungle

+On a remote tropical island, 16 players have to survive in the wild, beat their rivals, and team up to win a one-million-dollar prize.